 Incorporated Societies

 Many not-for-profit groups and organisations in New Zealand operate as incorporated societies.
 The benefits of that formal structure include a separate legal identity which leads to better credibility and accountability, access to a wider range of funding, donations, contracts, and loans, and protection for members from personal liability for the society’s debts and operations.
 An incorporated society can also apply for charitable status.
+New legislation - the Incorporated Societies Act 2022 - came into force on 5 October 2023, modernising the rules for incorporated societies.

 All incorporated societies in New Zealand have until 5 April 2026 to re-register under the new Act or they will cease to exist as incorporated societies.

 Until then, the old Incorporated Societies Act 1908 continues to apply.
+Check out our only one year to go article for more detail about the re-registration process.

 Changes introduced by the new Act